UMAprotocol/docs/docs/uma-tokenholders/umips.md

 * How could this be exploited?
 * Do the instructions for determining the price provide people with enough certainty?
 * What are current or future concern possibilities with the way the price identifier is defined?
+* Are there any concerns around if the price identifier implementation is deterministic?

 #### Example template for adding a new price identifier